Smith Springs Recreation Area to close for winter season

-A U.S. Army Corps of Engineers sign identifies the entrance to the Smith Springs Recreation Area at J. Percy Priest Lake in Antioch, Tenn.
+ANTIOCH, Tenn. – The U.S. Army Corps of Engineers Nashville District will close Smith Springs Recreation Area on J. Percy Priest Lake on Friday, Nov.
+1, 2024, and reopen the park on Monday, March 3, 2025.

+The winter closure will allow maintenance teams time to assess grounds and facilities for damage from the summer recreation season and to make necessary repairs.

+“Our parks have grown in popularity on weekends and holidays in the summer, and with that comes more wear and tear on our facilities,” said Dylon Anderson, J. Percy Priest Lake resource manager.

 |Date Taken: